 Music & Letters Awards

 The Music & Letters Trust makes awards twice a year, in January and July, in order to support musical research.
 Sums awarded recently have ranged from £50 to £1500, with most falling between £250 and £750.
 The maximum grant awarded to any individual application will not normally exceed £750, although a limited number of larger awards (up to £1500) may be given for proposals of exceptional quality.
 Support has been given for the obtaining of research materials (such as photographs and microfilms), editorial and publication costs (e.g. translations, reproduction rights), and expenses for research trips and conference attendance, as well as costs associated with conference organization.
 (The costs of concerts at conferences are considered for support only if the concert can be regarded, in the opinion of the Trust, as analogous to a paper by an invited speaker or as the outcome of practice-led research.)

 Funds are not available for research towards a degree.
-Applications from research students, however, are welcomed for such purposes as conference attendance in order to give a paper, and for research expenses not directly related to the production of a thesis.
+Applications from postgraduate students, however, are welcomed for such purposes as conference attendance in order to give a paper, and for research expenses not directly related to the production of a thesis.

 Applicants are eligible to receive funding from the Trust only once every two years.
-Thus an applicant who was awarded a grant in July 2009 would not be eligible to apply again until the January 2012 competition.
+Thus an applicant who was awarded a grant in July 2014 would not be eligible to apply again until the January 2017 round.
 Awards may be made to UK or non-UK applicants.

 Applicants should ask two referees to write directly to the Secretary of the Trust by the relevant application deadline; any delay in the receipt of a reference may jeopardise the success of the application.
 At least one of the referees should normally be from outside the applicant's institution.